julielerudulier/Projects/README.md

     - Librairies: Pandas, Numpy, Scikit-learn
     - Model: Multinomial Naive Bayes <br /> <br />

-  - **4 - Infer the effects of marketing with CausalImpact:** In this project I used Google's CausalImpact to try identify whether a marketing campaign/action had a statistically significant impact on a chosen metric.
+  - **4 - Infer the effects of marketing with CausalImpact:** In this project, I used Google's CausalImpact to try identify whether a marketing campaign/action had a statistically significant impact on a chosen metric.
     - Language: Python
     - Librairies: Pandas, Causalimpact <br /> <br />

+  - **5 - House Prices Prediction using TensorFlow Decision Forests:** In this project, I trained a baseline Random Forest model using TensorFlow Decision Forests to predict House Prices.
+    - Language: Python
+    - Librairies: Pandas, Numpy, Tensorflow, Tensorflow Decision Forests, Seaborn, Matplotlib <br /> <br />

-  - **5 - Machine Predictive Maintenance with multiple classifiers:** In this project, I analysed machine maintenance data to understand the underlying causes and patterns of equipment failures.
+  - **6 - Machine Predictive Maintenance with multiple classifiers:** In this project, I analysed machine maintenance data to understand the underlying causes and patterns of equipment failures.
 Based on the data and my observations, I was able to build an effective maintenance prediction model.
     - Language: Python
     - Librairies: Pandas, Numpy, Matplotlib, Seaborn, Plotly Express, Imblearn (SMOTENC, Pipeline), Scikit-learn
     - Models: PCA + RandomForest, Gradient Boosting, SMOTENC <br /> <br />

-  - **6 - Music Battles, a web application:** This is my final project for Harvard's CS50 program.
+  - **7 - Music Battles, a web application:** This is my final project for Harvard's CS50 program.
 It’s a web application where music artists compete with each other on a musical level.
     - Languages: Python, JavaScript, HTML, CSS
     - Framework and engine: Flask, Jinja
     - Librairies: Pandas, Numpy <br /> <br />

-  - **7 - Music Player with Pygame and Tkinter:** In this project, I created a music player using PyGame and Tkinter.
+  - **8 - Music Player with Pygame and Tkinter:** In this project, I created a music player using PyGame and Tkinter.
     - Language: Python
     - Librairies: Pygame, Tkinter <br /> <br />

-  - **8 - Music Recommendation System with Kmeans:** This is my final project for the Data Analyst Certificate I obtained from L'école des Mines Paris PSL in August 2023.
+  - **9 - Music Recommendation System with Kmeans:** This is my final project for the Data Analyst Certificate I obtained from L'école des Mines Paris PSL in August 2023.
 It was my FIRST coding project ever!
     - Language: Python
     - Framework: Streamlit
     - Librairies: Scikit-learn, Yellowbrick, Pandas, Numpy, Requests, Json, Seaborn, Matplotlib, SciPy, Graphviz, Plotly Express
     - Model: PCA, Kmeans, Similarity Matrix <br /> <br />

-  - **9 - Short Coding Problems:** In this folder are short basic-level coding problems that I solved with Python and SQL.
+  - **10 - Short Coding Problems:** In this folder are short basic-level coding problems that I solved with Python and SQL.
 I often use them to practice my programming skills and analytical aptitude, and make sure I know how to solve these problems quickly but efficiently. <br /> <br />

-  - **10 - Spaceship Titanic:** In this project, I built a model to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
+  - **11 - Spaceship Titanic:** In this project, I built a model to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
     - Language: Python
     - Librairies: Pandas, Numpy, Scikit-learn, SciPy Stats
     - Model: Decision Tree, Random Forest, Logistic Regression, GridSearch CV, Random Forest, Randomized Search CV <br /> <br />